c0decracker/video-splitter/README.md

 This splits `big_video_file.mp4` into chunks, and the size of chunk is 10 seconds.
 Each chunk will be suffixed with numeric index, for example `big_video_file-0.mp4`, `big_video_file-1.mp4`, etc.

-## Spliting video into euqal chunks with some extra options
+## Spliting video into equal chunks with some extra options

 `python ffmpeg-split.py -f -i input.mp4 -s 600 -v libx264 -e '-vf "scale=320:240" -threads 8'`